Skip to content

 IV.
 Confidentiality

-The Accessibility Services/ADA Coordinator takes any allegation of discriminate or retaliation seriously and is committed to protecting the integrity of the investigation process including confidentiality and the due process rights of all individuals.
+The Accessibility Services/ADA Coordinator takes any allegation of discrimination or retaliation seriously and is committed to protecting the integrity of the investigation process including confidentiality and the due process rights of all individuals.
 Note that all those involved (the Respondent, the Complainant, and the witnesses) have privacy interests.
 Therefore, outside the scope of the investigation, all parties are cautioned not to publicize or divulge the nature of the proceedings or the identity of those involved.

 V. Right to Advisor